o3de/o3de.org/content/docs/contributing/to-docs/style-guide/shortcodes.md

 ---
-title: Open 3D Engine Documentation Hugo Shortcodes
+title: Hugo Shortcodes Used in Open 3D Engine Documentation
-description: A list of the shortcodes used in Open 3D Engine documentation.
+description: A list of the shortcodes used in Open 3D Engine (O3DE) documentation.
 linktitle: Shortcodes
 weight: 500
 toc: true
 ---

-Hugo [Shortcodes](https://gohugo.io/content-management/shortcodes) are used to add complex elements to pages that aren't supported by Markdown, such as embedded video links and call-outs.
-Shortcodes can be written in other languages, such as HTML.
-The currently available shortcodes are located in the `/layouts/shortcodes` directory of the O3DE documentation repository.
-You can create additional shortcodes.
-To see all the currently available shortcodes, view the [smoketest](/smoketest) page.
+To enrich Open 3D Engine (O3DE) documentation pages with complex elements such as embedded video links and call-outs, use Hugo [shortcodes](https://gohugo.io/content-management/shortcodes).
+Markdown doesn't support these complex elements, but you can write shortcodes in other languages, such as HTML.
+You can review all currently available shortcodes in the `/layouts/shortcodes` directory of the O3DE docs repository and on the [smoketest](/smoketest) page.
+You can also create additional shortcodes.

 {{< important >}}
 If you create new shortcodes for O3DE documentation, be sure to add them to the [smoketest](/smoketest) page so that other contributors can discover them and use them!